Who is John Cain of John Cain Arena?

 Melbourne has John Cain to thank for the Australian Open remaining in this great sporting city.

-It makes complete sense that Melbourne Park’s ‘people’s court’ is named after the late John Cain – a man of the people.
+It makes complete sense that Melbourne Park’s ‘people’s court’ is named after a man of the people – the late & great John Cain.